ejgallego/coq-serapi/notes/ser-control-protocol.md

 - Is an errored state cancelled?
 - Is it a bug in Coq to produce an exception but not an err msg?

+In fact, Coq sending cancel is the same than coq sending error?

+The key point is that what should the IDE do?
+It cannot add after a truly errored state.

+So in this sense, I would cancel all of them, however before cancelling we'd like to signal it as errored.
+Ummm.

+That is indeed not clear.

 ### Use cases / Examples